 Let’s look at a similar scenario as the example given by James.
 Imagine a ministry for the homeless opening up in the heart of your city.
 Their motto is, “Loving the hungry and homeless,” yet, when those without food and shelter enter their facility for help all they are given is a verbal blessing that they would be warmed and filled but aren’t offered any food, physical provisions, or shelter.
 Those in need would quickly come to the conclusion this ministry is useless and their love for the homeless is empty.

 In my city, we have a fantastic ministry caring for the homeless.
-They pray for those in our community who are in need of food and shelter, they sacrifice, volunteer, donate, and advocate for the human beings finding themselves in hard situations and in need.
+They pray for those in our community who are in need of food and shelter and they provide for their needs.
+They make sacrifices, volunteer, donate, and advocate for the human beings finding themselves in hard situations and in need.
 Their actions prove the sincerity of their claim to care about the homeless.

 What we do proves the truthfulness of what we claim.

 (On a side note, I believe this is one reason, of many, the idea of prayer in response to tragedy and suffering has grown out of favor with the wider culture.
 Too often it is used in the way James is speaking of in this passage.
-The phrase thoughts and prayers is easy to post and share on social media, but after posting, we keep scrolling without doing the hard work of crying out to God on behalf of others.
+It is an empty phrase.

-Of course, prayer is one of the most powerful acts we can participate in not because of the power of those of us praying but because of the power of the One to whom we pray.
+Of course, prayer is one of the most powerful acts we can participate in and not because of the power of those of us praying but because of the power of the One to whom we pray.
 But, prayer is work and we must do the work of prayer for it to mean anything.
-It’s not enough to simply post the word prayers on social media or in a text message.
-We need to get on our faces before God and pray.
 Prayer is an action, not just a sentiment, and where possible and appropriate, prayer should be coupled with physical help.)

 In Genesis 22, we have the account of an incredible command from God and the radical obedience of Abraham.
 God tested Abraham’s faith and asked him to sacrifice his only son, Isaac, whom Abraham loved so much and through whom God was to keep His promises to Abraham.